movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 ## Current architecture

-Tree metadata and regular uncompressed data are read with `bread()` on the device vnode.
+Tree metadata and the physical sectors backing file data are read with `bread()` on the device vnode.
 Consequently, physical disk blocks are already cached by the OpenBSD buffer cache.
 Adding a second cache containing untracked copies of the same bytes would waste memory and create coherency problems.

 Logical mapping and mirror-aware physical reads are centralized in `btrfs_io.c`.
 Metadata header validation and data checksum validation run